minvws/nl-kat-coordination/docs/source/user-manual/navigation/reports.rst

 -------------------------------------
 The normal and multi report can be downloaded as PDF file.
 The aggregate report can be exported as a PDF and also as a JSON file.
 Just click the 'Download' or 'Export' button on the right.
-The JSON output can be used to create a Multi-Report and compare organisation sectors.
+The JSON output can be used to create a Multi-Report and compare organization sectors.

 Generating a Multi Report